sandrodw3/liferay-dev-cli/README.md

 ### `find`

 Allow finding a module and getting its path.
 Requires [fzf](https://github.com/junegunn/fzf) to be used.
 This command is useful to use the result for another thing.
-For example, you could do a bash script like `module=$(lfr find); code module`, and it would allow you to select a module and open it with VS Code.
+For example, you could do a bash script like `module=$(lfr find); cd module`, and it would allow you to select a module and then change to its directory.

 ```
 lfr find